wolfpld/moderncore/doc/iv.md

 A lot of care has been taken to make the pictures look the way they should.
 This may sound silly, but some image viewers are not able to do this.
 See <https://wolf.nereid.pl/posts/image-viewer/#interlude-1> for more details.

-### High dynamic range

-To get HDR working in iv, you may need to install <https://github.com/Zamundaaa/VK_hdr_layer>.
-The `ENABLE_HDR_WSI=1` flag is automatically set by the viewer, so you don't need to set it up yourself.
-If a working HDR pipeline is not available, HDR images will be tone mapped to SDR.

 ### Correct gamma handling

 Most image viewers do not handle gamma correction properly.
 For example, here's a screenshot of a specially crafted image scaled down to 50% in iv on the left and another program on the right.
 The rectangles on both sides should have the same color, which they do in iv.
 See <http://www.ericbrasseur.org/gamma.html> for a detailed explanation of this problem.